Gabrielle Vincent

 Monique Martin (alias Gabrielle Vincent; 9 September 1928 – 24 September 2000) was a Belgian writer and illustrator of children's books.
 She is most famous for the children's book series Ernest & Celestine.

 Biography

 Monique Martin was born in Brussels on 9 September 1928, and died there on 24 September 2000.
 Her nom de plume is derived from the first names of her grandparents, Gabrielle and Vincent.

-She worked as a painter of water color before beginning a career in the 1980s as an illustrator with the series Ernest et Célestine, adapted for cinema in 2012.
+She worked as a painter, using watercolors as a medium, before beginning a career as an illustrator in the 1980s with the series Ernest et Célestine, which was adapted into an animated film in 2012.